-Gifts and contributions are recognized as revenue when received or unconditionally promised and are recorded as with or without donor restrictions, depending on the existence and/or nature of any donor restrictions.
+Revenue recognition - Gifts and contributions are recognized as revenue when received or unconditionally promised and are recorded as with or without donor restrictions, depending on the existence and/or nature of any donor restrictions.
 Restricted net assets are reclassified as net assets without donor restrictions upon satisfaction of the time or purpose restrictions.
 Support that is restricted by the donor is reported as an increase in net assets without donor restrictions if the restriction expires in the reporting period in which the support is recognized.
-All other support with donor restrictions are reported as an increase in net assets with donor restrictions.
-When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), restricted net assets are reclassified to net assets without donor restrictions and reported in the accompanying statements of activities as net assets released from restrictions.
+All other support with donor restrictions are reported as an increase in net assets without net restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), restricted net assets are reclassified to net assets without donor restrictions and reported in the accompanying statements of activities as net assets released from restrictions.

-Contract and grant revenues are recognized in accordance with ASU No. 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.
+Contract and grant revenues are recognized in accordance with ASC 958.
 Contract and grant revenues are considered to be a conditional contribution and the contribution is recognized as the performance obligation is satisfied or at the end of the service period.
 The performance obligation is met when services are performed and/or when expenses are incurred.

 Interest and fee income - Most of SIF's income is derived from lending activities.
 Loans are generally offered at a base rate plus or minus a spread.
 The base rate charged on loans receivable is adjusted periodically in response to changing market and economic conditions, among other factors.
-At December 31, 2023, 2022, and 2021, the base rate in place was 6.00%, 4.50%, and 4.75%, respectively.
+At December 31, 2024, 2023, and 2022, the base rate in place was 6.00%, 6.00%, and 4.50%, respectively.
 Interest on loans is calculated and accrued daily using the simple interest method based on the daily amount of principal outstanding.
 Generally, loans with temporarily impaired values and loans to borrowers experiencing financial difficulties are placed on nonaccrual even though the borrowers continue to repay the loans as scheduled.

 Functional expense allocation - The costs of SIF's various programs and other activities have been summarized on a functional basis in the accompanying statements of activities.
 Expenses directly identifiable with programs are charged to program services.
 Supporting services include overhead expenses not directly identifiable with programs but which provide for overall support and direction of SIF, such as personnel costs.
 Expenses are allocated to SIF based on a determination of time and resources spent specifically on social enterprise lending activities.
 The percentage of expenses allocated has ranged from 10% to 90% of individual departmental expenses.
-There were no fundraising expenses incurred during the years ended December 31, 2023, 2022, and 2021.
+There were no fundraising expenses incurred during the years ended December 31, 2024, 2023, and 2022.